 Co-chair with Dr Sam Kinsley of ‘The promise and problematic of technology: (re)thinking bodies, spaces and times’.
 The annual conference of Royal Geographical Society with Institute of British Geographers, London, August 2008.

 ‘Becoming attuned: speculative realism and embodied methodology’.
-Presented at The annual conference of the Royal Geographical Society with Institute of British Geographers, London, August 2014.
+The annual conference of the Royal Geographical Society with Institute of British Geographers, London, August 2014.

 ‘Resolutions of Sense: interfaces, mediation and phenomenology’.
 Presented at Conditions of Mediation, International Communication Association pre-conference, Birkbeck, 17th June 2013.